Hoklo Americans: Southeast Asia

 The first Indonesians to move to Southern California were Indos (Indonesians of mixed pribumi and European descent).
 However, the majority of Indonesians who came in the 1960s were of Chinese descent.
 Unofficial estimates suggest that as many as 50% of the Indonesians in Southern California are of Chinese descent, and around 50% of the ethnic Chinese population in Indonesia is Hoklo.

 Chinese Filipinos are one of the largest overseas Chinese communities in Southeast Asia.
-Sangleys—Filipinos with at least some Chinese ancestry—comprise 18-27% of the Philippine population, totaling up to 30 million people.
+Mestizos de Sangley—Filipinos with at least some Chinese ancestry—comprise 18-27% of the Philippine population, totaling up to 30 million people.
 There are approximately 2 million Filipinos with pure Chinese ancestry, or around 2.5% of the population.
 Minnan peoples are more popularly known as "Hokkienese", or "Southern Fujianese" in English, or Lan-nang, Lán-lâng, Bân-lâm, Minnan in Chinese.
 The Minnan form 98.7% of all unmixed ethnic Chinese in the Philippines.
 Of the Minnan peoples, about 75% are from Quanzhou prefecture (specifically, Jinjiang City), 23% are from Zhangzhou prefecture, and 2% are from Xiamen City.

 Teochew people and Hainanese people may occasionally be included as Minnan people.